🐝 Get Free Delivery With 3 Or More Jars 🐝

 Bees

 Bumblebees and honey bees also differ in the way they make and store their food.
 Bumblebees gather nectar and pollen from flowers to feed themselves and their young, but they do not make honey in the same way that honey bees do.
-Bumblebees do not have the specialized wax-producing glands that honey bees have, so they are unable to produce the honeycomb cells that honey bees use to store honey.
+Bumblebees do not have the specialized wax-producing glands that honey bees have, so they are unable to produce the honeycomb cells that honey bees use for producing honey.

 Honey